ietf-rats/draft-birkholz-rats-suit-attestation-results/draft-birkholz-rats-suit-claims.md

 For each stage in which a Command from the Command Sequence is executed a Record is created.
 All Records of a SUIT procedure contain binary results limited to "fail" or "pass".
 The aggregated sequence of all Records is composed into a Report.

-This document specifies new Claims derived from Command Sequence Reports and relates them to Claims defined in Attestation Results for Secure Interations {{-ar4si}} -- if appiclable to the operational state of installed and updated software.
+This document specifies new Claims derived from Command Sequence Reports and relates them to Claims defined in Attestation Results for Secure Interactions {{-ar4si}} -- if applicable to the operational state of installed and updated software.

 The Claims defined in this document are in support of the Trusted Execution Environment Provisioning (TEEP) architecture.
 During TEEP, the current operational state of an Attester is assessed via RATS.
-If the corresponding Attestation Results -- as covered in this document -- indicate insufficient Trustworthiness Tiers in a Trustworthines Vector with respect to installed software, the SUIT Workflow Model is used for remediation.
+If the corresponding Attestation Results -- as covered in this document -- indicate insufficient Trustworthiness Tiers in a Trustworthiness Vector with respect to installed software, the SUIT Workflow Model is used for remediation.

 ## Terminology

 This document uses the terms and concepts defined in {{-rats}}, {{-suit}}, and {{-teep}}.

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.
+{::boilerplate bcp14-tagged}

 # Trustworthiness Vectors